fundot/fundot/docs/specification.md

-# Fundot Documentation
+# The Fundot Programming Language Specification

-This is the official documentation for Fundot programming language.
+This is the official specification for Fundot programming language.

 ## READ ME FIRST